IQSS/dataverse-sample-data/README.md

     python create_sample_data.py

+All of the steps above can be automated on an fresh installation of Dataverse on an EC2 instance on AWS by downloading [ec2-create-instance.sh][] and [ec2config.yaml][] and executing the script with the config file like this:

+    chmod 755 ec2-create-instance.sh
+    ./ec2-create-instance.sh -g ec2config.yaml

+For more information on spinning up Dataverse on AWS (especially if you don't have the `aws` executable installed), see http://guides.dataverse.org/en/latest/developers/deployment.html

 ## Known issues

 - Because of how file hierarchy support was implemented (using the [Updating File Metadata][] API endpoint), multiple files with the same name are not supported.
 The following error is expected: "This file already exists in the dataset."